denten-books/plain-text/2-chapter.md

 addressing not only the machinations of poetry and prose, but also of pixel, code, string, script, inscription, list, document, file, record, project, and archive.
 Rather than picky epicureans of high lit, I imagine my fellow travelers as voracious omnivores of text.
+My polemical aside in this chapter is not meant to re-introduce, much less argue for a side in contentious binary distinctions along which meta-commentary of this sort usually unfolds: science vs. the humanities, close reading vs. distant reading.
+In conceiving a field of activity to make space for this book, I cast my vote note for ether/or but for and.

 This is not to say that I advocate ignorance, nor do I follow the Russian formalist poet Vladimir Mayakovksy who in the beginning of the last century